 How do I register to vote?

-You can also check and update your registration information through the online voter registration portal.
+You can check and update your registration information by visiting Nebraska's voter information center.

-How can I get a mail-in ballot?
+How can I get an early-voting (absentee) ballot?
 Are there important deadlines?

-Nebraska maintains an online voter portal that allows voters to track their ballots.
-Nebraskans have not needed an excuse to access absentee ballots since 1999, and the state has a long history of successfully managing mail-in ballots.
+Yes.
+Nebraska maintains an online voter portal that allows voters to track their absentee ballots.

 When is Election Day?
 When are polls open?